 Newsletter January 2008: Well, talk about hitting the ground running!
 January has been a real kick start to the year for us with a lot of stuff going on.
-2008 looks to be a very exciting year for bothAll Things Photography and the photographic world in general.
+2008 looks to be a very exciting year for both All Things Photography and the photographic world in general.

-Even though I have always subscribed to worldwide feeds and Google updates to keep me "in the know”, after 10 years away from the UK I forgot how easy it is to get things done here, business or otherwise:
+I have always subscribed to worldwide feeds and Google updates to keep me "in the know".
+However, after 10 years away from the UK I forgot how easy it is to get things done here, business or otherwise:

-After reading many of the latest news updates, I have a feeling that technology is going to boom in the camera world this year as manufacturers step up the race with new features that are now seriously starting to "shy away" from the megapixel race…Hooray!
+After reading many of the latest news updates, I have a feeling that technology is going to boom in the camera world this year.
+I can see manufacturers stepping up the race with new features that are now seriously starting to "shy away" from the megapixel race.
+Hooray!

 Features such as the gimmicky face detection and smile recognition cameras will probably adorn most new consumer cameras by the end of the year.
-Some useful, some just there to attract you to buy a particular brand…just make sure you look at what is really important to your photography before getting swayed by these features.
+Some useful, some just there to attract you to buy a particular brand.
+Just make sure you look at what is really important to your photography before getting swayed by these features.

-What will they think of next…a camera that only shoots the Bride and Groom when they have paid their bill?
+A camera that only shoots the Bride and Groom when they have paid their bill?

 By the way, did anyone see the new 2008 British Royal Family Portrait?
 To be honest with you, I, as well as many other photographers, noticed so many flaws.